top of page

 Therapeutic Parenting

-• Life story work will benefit children who have been adopted or fostered.
+• Children who have been adopted or are in foster care

-• Who are asking questions about their past
+• Children who are curious or confused about their past

-• Those who have experienced grief and loss
+• Those who have experienced grief or loss

 All therapeutic interventions are bespoke and tailored to each individual's needs.